cs52-stanford/Home/README.md

 #### Team Github Pages
 - When teams create their own Github repos for their projects, they will be linked here

-### Piazza
+#### Piazza
 We'll be using Piazza this quarter to help students with course issues.
-Sign up to the Piazza class here: piazza.com/stanford/spring2020/cs52
+Use this link to sign up to Piazza: piazza.com/stanford/spring2020/cs52

 ## Syllabus
 Note: The schedule is still being finalized and will likely change a bit in the first couple weeks of the quarter.